Professional Woodworm Control in London

 To understand this question fully, you need to understand the lifecycle of a woodworm.

 What is the best treatment for woodworm?

 Our experience carrying out professional wood-boring treatments has led us to recommend combining the following techniques to guarantee infestation removal.
 A surface treatment containing a woodworm insecticide application and a ULV fogging treatment produces the best results.
 However, for more sensitive environments, you can use woodworm heat treatments.

 It is possible to treat woodworm yourself.
 However, you will come across some difficulties with DIY solutions.
 For example, professional woodworm killers are often only available with certification from regulated suppliers.
 Due to this, chemicals and equipment bought in DIY shops are often subpar at eradicating the problem.

 Furthermore, woodworm specialists will take the time to identify the stage of life, activity and the extent of the infestation.
 Thus, resulting in a thorough treatment across the whole property and ultimately stopping the infestation from reappearing.
 We would only recommend completing a woodworm treatment yourself if the infestation is small, located in a desk or chair.

 How do you tell if you have woodworm?

 Unfortunately, due to the length of time woodworm stay bored into the wood, it is hard to know you have woodworm until it is too late.
 However, you can tell if you have woodworm as you may see live insect sightings during May and August.
+In the past we have had customers complaining of a woodworm infestation, only to turn up and realise it was actually a cockroach infestation.
 Furthermore, you'll notice boreholes and sawdust damage caused by these insects.